Things to do in Mallorca

 Get ready for lift-off when you hop on board a parasailing adventure, taking flight and seeing the island from a higher perspective.
 Included in the price are the tour guide, safety equipment, and boat ride.

-For more fun in the sun, check out a jet boat, where aside from the thrill of gliding through the bay, you’ll also explore some of the rugged natural terrains of Mallorca and secret caves.
+For more fun in the sun, check out a jet boat, where aside from the thrill of gliding through places like Sa Coster, Sa Calobra, and Cala Tuent, all known for their natural beauty, you’ll also explore some of the rugged natural terrains of Mallorca and secret caves.

 Calo Des Moro

-This hidden gem is one of Mallorca’s best kept secrets.
-Flanked by rocky cliffs, Calo Des Moro is a beautiful bay with calm waters that make swimming a delight.
+This hidden gem lying on the southeast corner of the island is one of Mallorca’s best-kept secrets.
+Flanked by rocky cliffs, fine-grained, and white sand shores perfect for a lie-down, Calo Des Moro is a beautiful bay with calm waters that make swimming a delight.

 Unless you take a boat tour, getting there is an adventure – the scramble down to the beach is steep.
 The lack of facilities is part of the appeal, just arrive early to bag your spot.